radiantearth/stac-spec/collection-spec/collection-spec.md

 STAC Collections which don't link to any Item are called **standalone Collections**.
 To describe them with more fields than the Collection fields has to offer, it is allowed to re-use the metadata fields defined by extensions for Items in the `summaries` field.
-This makes much sense for fields such as `platform` or `proj:epsg`, which are often the same for a whole Collection, but doesn't make much sense for `eo:cloud_cover`, which usually varies heavily across a Collection.
+This makes much sense for fields such as `platform` or `proj:code`, which are often the same for a whole Collection, but doesn't make much sense for `eo:cloud_cover`, which usually varies heavily across a Collection.
 The data provider is free to decide, which fields are reasonable to be used.